Bellingrath Gardens near Mobile Bay in Alabama - Pictures of Unsurpassed Beauty

 - Great Lawn

 Also to be enjoyed is a conservatory on the grounds which houses tropical plants and other specimens.

 Bellingrath Gardens was put on the National Register of Historic Places in 1982.

 Open every day except for Christmas be sure and tour the home and chapel in addition to the gardens.
 Fine antiques decorate the home.
 The Bellingraths had amassed over the years an extensive porcelain collection which includes porcelains from the finest makers.

 The gardens at Bellingrath extend down to the water and the walkway along the Fowl River is not only pleasant but the breezes coming off of the water gave us a little respite from the heat on the day of our visit.
 How pleasant it would be to sit on that covered area of the pier merely enjoying the river views for a while.

 45 minute river cruises can be arranged from February to November if one chooses.

-Mrs. Bellingrath preceded Mr. Bellingrath in death but prior to his last days on earth, Mr. Bellingrath graciously saw to the establishment of a foundation to care for their beloved home and gardens so that the public could enjoy these grounds in perpetuity.
+Mrs. Bellingrath preceded Mr. Bellingrath in death.
+Prior to his last days on earth Mr. Bellingrath graciously saw to the establishment of a foundation to care for their beloved home and gardens so that the public could enjoy these grounds in perpetuity.

 © 2010 Peggy Woods